-The application presents some native option for people with mild hearing difficulties, such as the speed and tone of the voice of the synthesis of the app, which can help users of the group, but its use for people with a total hearing disability, You could activate the vibration option in the app to confirm actions, this coupled with the fact that it also shows on the screen what the camera recognizes, they make it possible for them to use it without problems, although the app is not intended for this group, although the experience may not be as satisfactory as in the case of people with vision difficulties.
+The application presents some native option for people with mild hearing difficulties, such as the speed and tone of the voice of the synthesis of the app, which can help users of the group, but its use for people with a total hearing disability, You could activate the vibration option in the app to confirm actions, this together with the fact that it also shows on the screen what the camera recognizes, they make it possible for them to use it without problems, although the app was not intended for this group, although the experience may not as satisfactory as in the case of people with vision difficulties.

 People with physical difficulties

 Although the application is not focused on this group, it could be used with the various necessary adaptations, if the disability requires it, such as those that affect the motor skills of the upper extremities.
 This part of the group could use it through devices that allow holding the device to focus on what the user wants the app to recognize, it would be somewhat more complex to handle the app but it would be functional for this part of the group, who could use the app in a way acceptable.